Best internet providers for expats in the Netherlands 2026

 Complete comparison of KPN, Ziggo, Odido, and budget providers with 2026 pricing

-2026 internet landscape: Fiber dominance, address-dependent availability
+2026 internet landscape: Fibre dominance, address-dependent availability

-The Netherlands has approximately 85% fiber coverage (8.26 million households), making it one of Europe's best-connected countries.
+The Netherlands has approximately 85% fibre coverage (8.26 million households), making it one of Europe's best-connected countries.
 However, your specific address determines everything (availability can differ between neighboring streets).
 Average Dutch broadband speed is 202 Mbps (Q1 2025, ranking 24th globally).

 Critical insight